-In earlier studies~\cite{bowles2024}, it has been found that data encoding circuits without entanglement can perform surprisingly well.
+In earlier studies~\citep{bowles2024}, it has been found that data encoding circuits without entanglement can perform surprisingly well.
 In our case, these are the ``SeparableRx'' and ``ZFeatureMap'' encoding circuits.
-As demonstrated in Ref.~\cite{canatar2023} for FQKs, the ``SeparableRx'' circuit is analytically tractable, and this can be straightforwardly extended to PQKs.
-Similarly, the ``ZFeatureMap'', which incorporates additional Hadamard gates, also demonstrates comparable performance.
-With the model performances obtained in Fig.~\ref{fig:default-reg-clf-encoding-circs}, this raises the possibility that driving forces other than ``quantumness'' might be fostering the performance of QKMs.
+With associated model performances obtained in Fig.~\ref{fig:default-reg-clf-encoding-circs}, this raises the possibility that driving forces other than ``quantumness'' might be fostering the performance of QKMs.
 This observation underscores the need for further comprehensive and systematic investigations into the underlying factors contributing to QKM performance.